Daniel-KM/Omeka-S-module-DerivativeImages/README.md

-Derivative Images (module for Omeka S)
+Derivative Images (module for Omeka S) (archived)
 ======================================

+IMPORTANT: This module is now integrated in module [Bulk Check] and won‘t be updated any more.

 [Derivative Images] is a module for [Omeka S] that allows to recreate all derivative files from the original media, if they are still available.
 It is